azgarshuvo/object-detection-yolo-openCV/README.md

 * Here I have used YOLOv3-320
 * Refer to:  [http://unlicense.org](https://pjreddie.com/darknet/yolo/)

 ## COCO Dataset
 The COCO dataset is used to label the object after detection.
 The dataset is already in **data** folder

+## Input File
+Using YOLO you can Detect the object from an Image or from a live video or using your webcam.
+Place your input file into the **file** folder